TitasDas/TitasDas/README.md

 ### Hi, I'm titash 👋

 - 🔭 I’m currently refining my craft by working on
-  * As a Machine Learning Engineer, I develop intelligent, adaptive systems that empower learners to master programming and computer science concepts, paving their    way to a rewarding tech career.
+  * Intelligent, adaptive systems that empower learners to master programming and computer science concepts, paving their way to a rewarding tech career.
-  * Simultaneously am exploring and excited about everything in the **generative AI** space - in particular - [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT)
+  * Everything in the **generative AI** space - in particular - [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT)

 - 🔭 I have previously worked on
   * **Recommendation systems** pertaining to the fashion industry.
 Experimenting with various optimizations and feedback mechanisms.